FragozoLeonardo/Ruby-Knight-Travails/readme.md

-It's TOP (THe Odin Project) Ruby Knights Travails project
+It's the TOP (THe Odin Project) Ruby Knights Travails project

 run it with "ruby main.rb"